sparsileg/Photyx/docs/Photyx-build-release.md

 # confirm the tag actually points where you think before waiting on the run
 git rev-parse ${TAG_NAME}
 git rev-parse main

+# trigger it only if the git push origin command did not
+gh workflow run release.yml
 ```

-That last pair of commands is worth treating as mandatory, not
+That last pair of rev-parse commands is worth treating as mandatory, not
 optional — a tag can silently point at a stale commit even after
 "successful"-looking delete/recreate steps if any one of them was run
 out of order or against a local ref that hadn't been refreshed.
 Confirm